 1895 29 December – Jameson Raid into the Transvaal;

 1895 – Armenian massacres in Turkey, during the reign of Sultan Abdul Hamid II

-1896 13 March – British Government decides to retake Khartoum and Sudan and funding voted (British decision to keep Egypt and not evacuate soon followed)
+1896 13 March – British Government decided to retake Khartoum and Sudan, and funding was voted.
+(British decision to keep Egypt and not evacuate soon followed)

 1896 14 August – Gossler becomes German Minister of War (till 15 Aug 1903)